 If you or a family member sustained brain damage, contact our DuPage County brain injury attorneys for the legal advice you need and deserve.

-At the Law Offices of Mathys & Schneid, we often represent clients in brain injury cases involving:
+At Mathys & Schneid Personal Injury Lawyers, we often represent clients in brain injury cases involving:

 - Motor vehicle accidents, including car accidents, motorcycle accidents, and accidents involving pedestrians or bicyclists

 - Boating accidents